-In other words, if you’re looking for virtual IBAN providers, there’s a strong chance that you’re looking for an account in Europe.
+In other words, if you’re looking for virtual IBANs, there’s a strong chance that you’re looking for an account in Europe.

-Of course, there are 28 other countries outside of Europe that offer IBANs too.
+Of course, there are 28 other countries outside of Europe that offer IBAN too.
 These 28 countries include popular offshore jurisdictions like the British Virgin Islands, Seychelles, Mauritius, and even the UAE.

 But, given Europe’s dominance, this article will focus on opening accounts with virtual IBAN providers in Europe only — we’ll look at the other 28 countries in a future article.

 If you’ve read any of our past articles on electronic money institutions (EMIs), fintech, or digital banks, you’ll know that we don’t suggest using these platforms as your primary method for holding deposits.
 You can read about the reasons for this in past articles here.

 That said, we’ve also stated that these platforms do offer individuals and businesses some value in certain instances.
 Well, the same is true for virtual IBAN providers.